newshour/newshour-wordpress-skeleton/README.md

 /extensions/my_folder_name/my_app.php
 ```

-In your application code, you should load the environment and vendor folder.
+Classes should be appropriately namespaced and autoloaded via the composer.json file.
+Any dependencies needed for extensions should be declared as well in the composer.json file.
+In your application code, you should also load the environment (along with the primary autoload file).
+This will allow you to access common constants and configuration values of the main Wordpress installation and keep all dependencies to one vendor location.

 For example:

 ```php
 file: /extensions/my_folder_name/my_app.php